5 POWERFUL LESSONS FROM LIVING A SIMPLE LIFE

 A simple life has given me so many benefits beyond a clearer, tidier home.
 In this post I’m sharing 5 powerful lessons from living a simple life which I hope encourage and inspire you to slow down and try it too!

 Simplifying my life isn’t something that just happened overnight.
 My life had caught up on me without me realising.
 I worked hard at my career, worked hard at being a mother and worked hard at being a wife.

 In short, I was working hard all the time and somewhere, some time, something had to give.

-I’ve often talked about how my constant dedication and striving for 100% led to a melt-down that I should have foreseen.
-But instead I’d carried on thinking that I could do it all and have it all, if only I kept pushing and working hard enough.
+I’m a recovering perfectionist and constant striving for 100% led to a melt-down that I should have foreseen.
+Instead I’d buried my feelings, thinking that I could do it all and have it all, if only I kept pushing and working hard enough.